 Speeds Up Muscle Growth

 Creatine will make you feel more powerful by increasing the blood circulation to your muscles.
 This leads to higher intensity in your workouts and increased workout intensity will undoubtedly result in increased muscle mass.
 It’s crucial to bear in mind that it is very challenging for females to develop lots of muscle mass as ladies don’t have sufficient testosterone to naturally accomplish a Superman body.
-Instead of bulking up, your additional muscle mass will allow for a tighter, leaner body, which will speed up your metabolism.
+Instead of bulking up, your additional muscle mass will allow for a tighter, leaner body, which will speed up your metabolism (see also ‘A Guide To Cutting And Bulking For Women‘).
 Creatine has actually also been revealed to lower tiredness, advantage endurance, boost strength and power during resistance training and improve the recovery process.